How can someone eat healthy when a single green pepper costs $2.00 and you can buy a burger AND a small fry for the same $2.00?

 Many CSA’s last 13 weeks depending on the growing season.

-To find a CSA near you Click Here
+To find a CSA near you go to Local Harvest. and enter your zip code.

 Therefore, seasonal produce has less cost involved in making it available to the public, not to mention it’s more sustainable.